Written by: David McCarthy (Sophia’s Director of Education)

 Chris Zarraga (6), director of Schools North East, which represents about 1,150 schools in the region, said applying a “one-size-fits-all approach” to tutoring did not take into account “huge regional differences, including the significant levels of long-term, high-impact disadvantage in the North-East, which has been exposed and exacerbated by COVID-19”.

 Another key factor plaguing the programme was the quality of its tutors/teachers.
 Fewer than one in 10 of the organisations that applied to become a Tuition Partner were approved, reflecting how competitive the process was.
 Each Tuition Partner was assessed against quality standards related to evidence, safeguarding and value-for-money.
 The Government stated that The NTP is proud of its approved Tuition Partners.
 We were told that what links the government’s Tuition Partners together is that they all provide high-quality, school-based tutoring that is designed to support disadvantaged pupils.
+Without an accreditation scheme for online education providers in place, following up on the promises made by organisations approved for the programme will be difficult to track.

 However, after the revelations printed by The Guardian (7) that one of the government’s tuition partners was using 17-year-old Sri-Lankan students and paying some of them as little as £1.57 an hour, questions are beginning to emerge on how these Tuition Partners were chosen.
 Indeed, this has raised the eyebrows of many educators.
 Mary Bousted, joint general secretary of the National Education Union, said: “First of all there’s a question about whether it’s ethical to be paying £1.57 to £3.07 an hour, outsourcing in this way.
 It also raises a bigger issue about why this money is being paid to the private sector whose objective in life must be to make a profit.”(8)